 “The administration of amino acid…mixtures that are selectively deficient…in tryptophan…can decrease serotonin…synthesis…Neuroimaging, cerebrospinal fluid, microdialysis and postmortem tissue punch studies indicate that this magnitude of decline decreases brain 5-HT”

-Estrogen, serotonin and endotoxin as well as some other inflammatory substances released in the body under stress, interact powerfully with the polyunsaturated fats suppressing metabolism and causing many of the symptoms of depression and anxiety.
+Estrogen, serotonin and endotoxin (as well as other inflammatory substances released in the body under stress), interact powerfully with the polyunsaturated fats, suppressing thyroid energy metabolism and worsening many of the symptoms of depression and anxiety.

-The high stress inflammatory state – where thyroid is under active and tryptophan and cortisol are rising – encourages an increase in serotonin throughout the body and in the brain, and it would be illogical (even based solely on this information) to suggest that it makes sense for mood dysregulation to be the result of some kind of serotonin lack.
+The high stress inflammatory condition – where thyroid is under active and tryptophan and cortisol are rising – encourages an increase in serotonin throughout the body and in the brain.
+Based on this alone, it would be illogical to suggest that mood dysregulation could be the result of some kind of serotonin lack.
 It is far more logical to conclude that the mainstream understanding of serotonin is not accurate.

-Maintaining blood sugar stability can help by reducing stress and preventing the excessive release of polyunsaturated free fatty acids into the blood.
-This protects against interference with energy metabolism and can go a long way towards improving mood stability.
+Maintaining blood sugar stability can help by reducing stress and limiting the release of polyunsaturated free fatty acids into the blood.
+This protects against interference with energy metabolism, and can go a long way towards improving mood stability.

 Regular snacks throughout the day – made up of a combination of the above sources of protein and carbohydrate in varying ratios depending on individual metabolic needs – can help to achieve this.

-Although the relationship between mood and serotonin is not always black and white, protection from the disorders of the mind appears to come from improvements in the functioning of overall thyroid systems and metabolism as well as an increase in the provision of energy, enhanced by – and resulting in – a lowering of serotonin.
+Although the relationship between mood and serotonin is not black and white, protection from the disorders of the mind can, at least to some extent, come from improvements in the functioning of overall thyroid systems and metabolism as well as an increase in the provision of energy, enhanced by – and resulting in – a lowering of serotonin.

-What do most doctors understand about the biological role of serotonin in relation to depression (and many other mood disorders and conditions), and how would a change in perspective influence the treatment approaches recommended by them?
+What do most doctors understand about the biological role of serotonin in relation to depression, and how would a change in perspective influence the treatment approaches recommended by them?

 See More Here